What does Roeland VZW do?

 Language courses: practical info before departure

-What are the bus stops?
+What are the bus stops? (only for camps with overnight stay)

-- Dutch Junior in Oostakker (Ghent area): Namur and Brussels
+- Dutch courses in Heino: Brussels

 What are the camp addresses? (for those dropping off their kids at camp themselves.)